ronnnnnnnnnnnnn/renpho-escs20m/README.md

 its clock for the numbers on its own display).
 If a resolver returns `None`, raises, or takes longer than 2 s, a placeholder profile is sent so the reading is not lost; the callback then carries weight and impedance as usual.
-On the scale's own display, body-fat numbers are only meaningful when the profile reached the scale before you stepped on — fixed-profile mode, or a fast resolver.
+On the scale's own display, BMI and body fat are only reliable in fixed-profile mode, where the profile is on the scale before you step on.
+In resolver mode the profile is written once the weight settles, which may be after the scale has already computed its numbers, so the display may show values for the profile it held before (an earlier resolver answer, or the placeholder), or none at all.
+The callback is unaffected either way: the library never reports the scale's own numbers.
 If the scale powers off without sending a final after the weight settled, the settled weight is reported without impedance.

 ### Broadcast variant